-To allow users, other than the PGMADMIN user, to perform development operations on the Visual Workbench repository, PGMADMIN must grant them the necessary privileges.
+To permit users other than the PGMADMIN user to perform development operations on the Visual Workbench repository, PGMADMIN must grant them the necessary privileges.
 To do this, perform the following:

 - Ensure that the repository has a public status.
-It has this status if you created it by using Steps 1 to 6 of the pgvwbrepos.sql script.
+It has public status if you create it by using Step 1 through Step 6 of the pgvwbrepos.sql script.
 If you did not use Step 6, then rerun the script.
-When you get to Step 2 of the script, enter A at the prompt to upgrade the private repository to public status. - Use SQL\Plus to connect to the repository as the PGMADMIN user and grant the PGMDEV role to each user.
+When you get to Step 2 of the script, enter A at the prompt to upgrade the private repository to public status. - Use SQLPlus to connect to the repository as the PGMADMIN user and grant the PGMDEV role to each user.
 For example: